 Sandwich Bay to Shellness, Pegwell Bay, where it was abundant on loose sand but rarer on fixed dune sand (1945-63); and along the south east coast at Greatstone dunes, Littlestone beach and near Romney Warren (1945-62).
 These locations are more or less replicated in Philp (1982), with a total of 21 tetrads recorded, including an additional site at Grain south beach.
 This total had reduced by the time of the 1991-2005 survey published as Philp (2010), with a lack of any records on Sheppey or at Grain.
-However, this appears to have been a consequence of survey limitations rather than actual decline, as our 2010-17 records restore the position to 18 tetrads (equivalent to 22 monads).
+However, this appears to have been a consequence of survey limitations rather than actual decline, as our 2010-20 records restore the position to 18 tetrads (equivalent to 24 monads).
 Littlestone.
 Photo by Lliam Rooney, 5 June 2010 The distributional data maintained in this register for Phleum arenarium will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
 The limitations on Phleum arenarium records are mostly those of availability of suitable habitat, but there are also considerations of access, the north Grain (2017) and Lydd ranges (2012) records being products of permitted surveys on MOD land.
-A new location, at the coastal lakes of Cliffe, was discovered by Joyce Pitt in 2014.
-Phleum arenarium (Sand Cat's-tail) 2010-18 Phleum arenarium (Sand Cat's-tail) 1991-2005 Phleum arenarium is an annual, whose seed germinates in late summer/autumn when sand temperatures drop below 10°C and sufficient moisture is present and remains.
-Subsequent drought may be lethal, so a dry spring can have a catastrophic effect on the appearance of this grass, whose seedlings overwinter close below the sand surface.
+A new location, at the coastal lakes of Cliffe, was discovered by Joyce Pitt seedlings overwinter close below the sand surface.
 In its coastal sand habitat, with its neat panicle, it is not readily mistaken for anything else, and it is the only annual amongst the British Phleum species, losing its greenish colour soon after maturity and drying to a straw-yellow.